Endorsement logo guidelines

 An endorsement logo is used to lend Red Hat’s credibility and reputation to an initiative or another brand.
 Endorsements allow us to have a presence in stories and messaging that are different from our core brand, strategically market ourselves to different audiences, and link initiatives back to Red Hat.

-Supported by Red Hat means Red Hat provides funding and resources, but the endorsed brand has its own look and feel apart from Red Hat.
+Support by Red Hat means Red Hat provides funding and resources, but the endorsed brand has its own design language apart from Red Hat.
 The Red Hat® brand gives additional equity and credibility to the endorsed brand.

 Sponsored by Red Hat means Red Hat is providing funding and resources in a long-term initiative with the endorsed brand, which should follow Red Hat's corporate guidelines to the best of its ability.